Planning

 What's happening?

 This is the initial stage of a long process.
 Future Development Plans and individual Planning Permits will build upon the existing framework and include further technical assessments and detailed design.
-Throughout these stages, there will be further community updates and opportunities to provide feedback.
+Throughout these stages, there will be community updates and opportunities to provide feedback.

 The Process

-The proposal has been shaped by five years of engagement with Knox City Council, State Government, authorities and the local community.
+The proposal has been shaped by over five years of engagement with Knox City Council, State Government, authorities and the local community.
 This has helped establish a shared vision for the urban regeneration of the former Boral quarry – repurposing the site into a welcoming, well-connected neighbourhood with expansive parklands.

 -